 Kapoor’s work was not only a hole, it was a black hole.
 In 2009 Mirosław Bałka explored the blackness to the extreme in his work How It Is, another troublemaker at the Tate Modern.
 Bałka installed a huge steel chamber that was completely dark, inviting and challenging the audience to explore the space without relying on their sight.
-It is quite surprising that only one minor accident happened given that visitors had nothing to help their orientation.
-Visiting together with others made it even more difficult, as one had to avoid not only walls but also bumping into people.
+It is quite surprising that only one minor accident happened, given that visitors had nothing to aid their orientation.
+Visiting together with others made it even more difficult, as one had to avoid not only the walls but also bumping into other people.
 The experience was oppressive despite the vast space.

 Carsten Höller’s Test Site from 2006 was designed for a more positive and uplifting experience.
 The installation consisted of several slides placed in the Turbine Hall, giving the audience a rare chance to experience the delight of sliding as an adult.
-As Höller described them: ‘they’re also a device for experiencing an emotional state that is a unique condition somewhere between delight and madness.
-It was described in the fifties by the French writer Roger Caillois as ‘a kind of voluptuous panic upon an otherwise lucid mind’.’
+As Höller described them: they’re also a device for experiencing an emotional state that is a unique condition somewhere between delight and madness.
+It was described in the fifties by the French writer Roger Caillois as ‘a kind of voluptuous panic upon an otherwise lucid mind’.
 Unfortunately, they also caused some broken bones.